There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 Most Minoxidil bottles come with a dropper cap, and these should have a line indicating the 1ml mark.
 If you use the spray nozzle, the 1ml will be around 6-8 pumps, and for foam, the recommendation is to use roughly half of the cap.

-How Long Does Minoxidil Need to Be on the Face?
+How Long Should Minoxidil Stay on the Beard Area?

 In a Rogaine absorption study on the scalp area, it took four hours for 75% of the active ingredient to get into the hair follicles.
-Since the skin under your beard is much thinner, it’s likely that the recommended 4-hours would result in close to 100% being absorbed.
+Because facial skin may absorb products differently than scalp skin, four hours is usually treated as a practical minimum rather than an exact guarantee.

-After applying Minoxidil to the beard, wait for around four hours before washing it off or applying moisturizer/beard oil.
+After applying minoxidil to the beard area, wait around four hours before washing it off or applying moisturizer or beard oil.

 Every man responds differently to Minoxidil and we all have different starting points.
 It’s simply impossible to say accurately how long will it take to grow a beard with Minoxidil.